AliRezaJoodi/Electronics_Modules/PowerSupply_CurrentLimiter_TL431/README.md

-## Current Limiter
+## Current Limiter Using TL431

-Note: The output limited to 250mA
+Note: An example that limited to 250mA

 ### Folders and Files Description
 It has included: